WHO WE ARE

 The Federated Church of Hyannis is an independent, interdenominational church that came into being in 1917 as a result of the merger between a Congregational and a Universalist congregation.

 We are a church family with active programs in worship, music, fellowship and mission.
 The Lobster Roll Luncheon served every Friday in the summer has been a fixture on the Cape for over half a century.

 Situated on Main Street in the heart of Hyannis, this church is the site of many community events.
 Our congregation is active in ministering to the community in the name and manner of Christ through opportunities such as hosting the annual Martin Luther King observance and the December 21st Homeless Person’s Memorial Service.

-In addition, we provide space for the Cape Cod Council of Churches, Youth StreetReach, A Baby Center, the Barnstable Human Rights Commission, the Bridge to Hope program for incarcerated women, and a Spanish speaking congregation as well as a Portuguese speaking congregation.
+In addition, we provide space for the Cape Cod Council of Churches, Youth StreetReach, A Baby Center, and a Brazilian Presbyterian Church.

 As a Main street church we seek to minister to the most needy and vulnerable in our community through the programs we host and support.